Glossary Of Lighting Terms

 House Lights is a theater term.
 House Lights are the lights that illuminate an auditorium.

-*Pictured above is a Springtree Spatial Pendant.
+*Pictured above is The LED Spatial Pendant.

 Light Plot